ericmdev/ansible-playbook.nginx/README.md

 Ansible: NGINX Webserver
 =======================

-Ansible playbook to provision nginx webservers.
+Ansible playbook to provision nginx web servers.

 By default, the playbook provisions a `web` node in the `webservers` group with the following nginx configuration declared in `group_vars/webservers.yml`: